PelleLille/hsl-docs/functions.rst

   .. function:: X509.subject()

-    The subject of the certificate
+    The subject of the certificate.
+The first field in the tuple is the name (eg. CN, OU) and the second is the value.

     :return: The subject
     :rtype: array of (string, string)

   .. function:: X509.issuer()

-    The issuer of the certificate
+    The issuer of the certificate.
+The first field in the tuple is the name (eg. CN, OU) and the second is the value.

     :return: The issuer
     :rtype: array of (string, string)